-- An appropriate research application, research protocol (when applicable), and other documents required for review by the IRB must be submitted via OPRS Live.
+- A research protocol, informed consent documents (when applicable), and other documents required for review by the IRB must be submitted via UIC Research.

-- Submissions that require review by the convened IRB will be placed on the next available agenda for an IRB meeting, based on the submission date and which IRB has the expertise necessary to conduct the review.
+- Submissions that require review by the convened IRB will be placed on the next available agenda for an IRB meeting, based on the condition of the submission, whether all requested clarifications have been addressed and whether the IRB has the expertise necessary to conduct the review.

-- Submission of amendments to previously approved research that are minor in nature may be submitted at anytime.
+- Submission of a modification to previously approved research that are minor in nature may be submitted at any time.
 Generally minor changes are those that do not affect the risk-benefit assessment and do not change the purpose of the research, the procedures involved in the research, or the subject population.

-- Research protocols that were initially reviewed under expedited procedures (involve no more than minimal risk and are in one or more specific categories listed in the federal regulations) may subsequently be reviewed under expedited review procedures if no changes have been made that affect risk level.
+- Research protocols that were initially reviewed under non-committee review may subsequently be reviewed under non-committee review procedures if no changes have been made that affect risk level.

-- When continuing review is required, the continuing review submission should be made 4-6 weeks prior to the protocol expiration date to allow time for the IRB to conduct the and for you to respond to any questions or concerns they may have.
+- When continuing review is required, the continuing review submission should be made 4-6 weeks prior to the protocol expiration date to allow time for the IRB to conduct the review, and for you to respond to any questions or concerns the IRB may have.

-- Investigators are required to submit a Final Report when the research is complete.
+- Investigators are required to submit a continuing review/study closure when the research is complete.

 What type of training is required for investigators and key research personnel?

-You cannot submit your research proposal without completing the required training.
-All investigators and key research personnel must complete the required training and continuing education in order to participate in the research.
+Your research proposal will not be approved without completing the required training.
+All investigators and key research personnel must complete the required training and continuing training to participate in the research.

 Please see Investigator Training for complete details.